 - Set everything up before you go to bed.
 Put a reminder on your phone for the same time each evening so you don’t forget.

 - If you do forget, just hide Elf and write a sick note!
 Something along the lines of; “I ate far too much candy last night!
 I’m not feeling very well so I’m staying at Santa’s today…I’ll be back tomorrow morning” will do the trick.
-Your kids will be non-the-wiser!
+Your kids will be none-the-wiser!

 Quick and easy Elf on the Shelf ideas…

 What will your Elf get up to this year?
-With a little bit of imagination….and maybe a bit of help from Pinterest….the possibilities are endless!

 Do you do Elf on the Shelf?
 What are your favourite ways for Elf to get into ‘mischief’?
 Let me know in the comments below!